SteveJustin1963/tec-MINT/MINT2 MANUAL EXTENDED.md

 ### Arrays

 ### Basic arrays
-- MINT arrays are a type of data structure that can be used to store a collection of elements.
+- arrays are a type of data structure that can be used to store a collection of elements.
 - they are stored in the heap area of MINT until rebooted, once defined, their size cannot be changed
 - Arrays are indexed, which means that each element in the array has a unique number associated with it.
 - This number is called the index of the element.
-- In MINT, the array indexes start at 0
+- the array indexes start at 0
-- To create a MINT array, you can use the following syntax:
+- To create an array, use the following syntax:
 - v = variable i.e. single lowercase single letter
 - n= number